shutterstock_1812684613

 Daily Possession and Size Limits

 A total of 5 brook, rainbow or brown trout, smallmouth bass, or a combination of these each day or in possession are allowed.
 This includes if they are stored in an ice chest or otherwise preserved.
 Twenty rock bass can be kept in addition to the 5 fish.
-Brook, rainbow and brown trout, as well as smallmouth bass, all have a 7 inch minimum size limit.
+Brook, rainbow, and brown trout, as well as smallmouth bass, have a 7-inch minimum size limit.
 Rockbass does not have a minimum size limit.

 Our resort is just 5 miles from the Great Smoky Mountains National Park, so you’ll have easy access to miles of streams for a fun day of fishing in the Smoky Mountains.
 Stop by a ranger station in the national park for a full list of fishing regulations and a map of fishable streams.